 Plot/Pacing: The plot largely revolves around Dylan’s grief over the loss of his mother and grandmother and Stella’s struggle for acceptance during the beginning years of her transition.
 I felt that this content and the connection between Dylan and Stella were strong and powerful.
 My only qualm is the ending which seems incomplete, vague, and a bit of a cop-out.

 World-Building/Atmosphere: Scotland and the Scottish caravan park community felt fully realized, but the dystopian element fell way short (which I will explain more in my Sub-genres section).
-If I didn’t want to go to Scotland before, I definitely do now.
+If you didn’t want to go to Scotland before reading this book, you will definitely want after.

-Sub-genres (Romance, Humor, Mystery, etc.): I’m the last one to say that genre is useless or distracting, but in the case of this book, the dystopian part of the story was really unnecessary.
-The story is about Dylan dealing with loss and Stella dealing with transition in the setting of a small Scottish community in winter, and the end of the world is left on the back burner.
-The dystopian element adds nothing to this, and often times the characters seem separate from the supposed horrors going on in the “end of times”.
+Sub-genres (Romance, Humor, Mystery, etc.): I’m the last one to say that genre is useless or distracting, but the dystopian part of this story was really unnecessary.
+The story is about Dylan dealing with loss and Stella dealing with her transition in the setting of a small Scottish community in winter, and the end of the world is left on the back burner.
+The dystopian element adds nothing to this, and often times the characters seem separate from the supposed horrors going on in the the rest of their world.

 While the news speaks of disaster, the characters do not seem to react to it any more than they would for an especially harsh winter, and they certainly do not change because of this element.
 There are only two times that the characters interacted with the dystopian world: a minor incident toward the end and the ending itself.
 Personally, I believe that if the dystopian world had been scraped nothing would be lost, and more time could have been spent on the characters and the setting.